isomerpages/nhg-ohrpp/_ethics/When Is Ethics Approval Required?.md

 <p></p>
 </li>
 </ul>
-<p><strong>*QA/AI Activity Checklist</strong>
+<p><strong>*QA/AI Activity Checklist: </strong>The QA/QI Activity Checklist
-<br>The QA/QI Activity Checklist may be used to determine if a QA / QI study
-requires DSRB review.
+may be used to determine if a QA / QI study requires DSRB review.
 Where the response to&nbsp;all&nbsp;questions&nbsp;in&nbsp;the checklist is “No”, and where there is no intention to share the information with others (i.e. contributing to generalizable knowledge) at the onset of the study, the QA / QI study will not be subject to DSRB review.
-Download the QA/QI Activity Checklist here.</p>
+Download the <a href="/files/Ethics/QA_QI_Checklist_30_June_2020.pdf" rel="noopener noreferrer nofollow" target="_blank">QA/QI Activity Checklist here</a>.</p>
-<p>&nbsp;</p>
 <p>When in doubt whether an activity requires DSRB review and approval, the
 Principal Investigator may contact the DSRB and provide a summary of the proposal for a preliminary assessment.
 The Principal Investigator may submit